Sumerian language: Classification

 Sumerian is a language isolate.
 At one time it was widely held to be an Indo-European language, but that view has been almost universally rejected.
 Since decipherment began in the early 20th century, scholars have tried to relate Sumerian to a wide variety of languages.
 Because of its prestige as the first attested written language, proposals for linguistic affinity often have a nationalistic flavour.
 Attempts have been made without success to link Sumerian with a range of widely disparate groups such as Indo-European, Austroasiatic, Dravidian, Uralic, Sino-Tibetan, Bolgar and Turkic (the last being promoted by Turkish nationalists as part of the Sun language theory).
 Additionally, long-range proposals have attempted to include Sumerian in broad macrofamilies, often including other notable isolates like Basque or small families like Koreanic.
 Such proposals enjoy virtually no support among modern linguists, Sumerologists, or Assyriologists, and are typically seen as fringe theories due to their unverifiability.

 It has also been suggested that the Sumerian language descended from a late prehistoric creole language.
 However, no conclusive evidence beyond a handful of typological features can be found to support this view.
 A more widespread hypothesis posits a Proto-Euphratean language family that preceded Sumerian in Mesopotamia and exerted an areal influence on it, especially in the form of polysyllabic words that appear "un-Sumerian"—making them suspect of being loanwords—and are not traceable to any other known language family.
-There is little speculation as to the affinities of this hypothetical substratum language, or these languages, and it is thus best treated as unclassified.
+There is little speculation as to the affinities of this hypothetical substratum language, or these languages, and some scholars prefer to treat Sumerian as unclassified.
 Other researchers disagree with the assumption of a single substratum language and argue that several languages are involved.
 A related proposal by Gordon Whittaker is that the language of the proto-literary texts from the Late Uruk period (c.
 3350–3100 BC) is really an early extinct branch of Indo-European language which he terms "Euphratic" which somehow emerged long before the accepted timeline for the spread of Indo-European into West Asia, though this is rejected by mainstream opinion which accepts Sumerian as a language isolate.